TSUITUENYUE/tsuituenyue.github.io/_pages/about.md

         <div class="about-text" style="flex: 2;">
           <h2>Tuen-Yue Tsui</h2>

           <p>I am a passionate researcher dedicated to advancing knowledge at the intersection of robotics, world models, and physics-aware vision/graphics.
-My work aims to build the human like congnitive system for highly autonomous intelligence in robotics.</p>
+I also enjoy study cognitive science and draw my inspirations from it.
+My research aims to build the human like congnitive system for highly autonomous intelligence in robotics.</p>

-          <p>Currently, I'm a Second Year Master Student in Robotics at Penn, advised by Prof. Lingjie Liu.
-I'm working on a project for robots to intuitively understand the motions from demonstrations without any labeled signal and carry them out in an adaptive way. </p>
+          <p>Currently, I am a second-year master’s student in Robotics at the University of Pennsylvania, advised by Prof. Lingjie Liu.
+I am working on a project to enable robots to infer and reproduce motions from unlabeled demonstrations and adapt them to new contexts.
+Previously, I was advised by Prof. Qin Zou at Wuhan University.</p>

              <p> You may find some useful links below:</p>